Abuse of Power in Arizona: Hear from the Colorado Prosecutors on July 18

 Denver, CO 80203

-On Monday, June 17, 2013, the Tenth Circuit Court of Appeals issued two published opinions and six unpublished opinions.
+On Monday, February 27, 2017, the Tenth Circuit Court of Appeals issued four published opinions and two unpublished opinions.

 - Colorado Court of Appeals: No Error in Joining Trials Where CRE 404(b) Would Have Allowed Admission of Other Act Evidence

 The Colorado Court of Appeals issued its opinion in People v.
 Raehal on Thursday, February 23, 2017.
 Bradford Steven Raehal was living in the basement of S.F.’s family home when he was arrested for failing to register as a sex offender.
 Shortly after his arrest, S.F. reported that Raehal had sexually assaulted him on multiple occasions and […]

 - SB 17-035: Increasing Penalties for Tampering with Oil and Gas Equipment or Facilities

 On January 11, 2017, Sen. Jerry Sonnenberg introduced SB 17-035, "Concerning Tampering with Equipment Associated with Oil and Gas Gathering Operations."